-where authors wanting to publish an article can see whether a particular journal is held in high regard and what the publication costs are.
+The QOAM is based on academic crowd sourcing and allows authors to see whether a particular journal is held in high regard and what the relevant publication costs are.

 Paying for Gold Open Access:

 Often open access is an eligible cost in a grant application.
 Check with your funding agency.
 If it isn't the alternative is to use the green route.

 Our Information Sheet outlines the different routes, diagrammatically, to Green and Gold open access.